helium/HIP/0037-omni-protocol-poc.md

-This exploit involves a user subscribing to some large number of unlimited data plans (such as AT&T unlimited elite) provided by an operator that is also a Helium network customer then placing all 10 phones to stream Netflix next to the Helium CBRS hotspot that they themselves set up.
-That way the malicious actor can be paying a capped amount of $80/month for 10 unlimited plans, yet collecting an uncapped amount of rewards at $.5/Gb on all artificially generated data passed through the very offload hotspot they are operating.
+This exploit involves a user subscribing to some large number of unlimited data plans (such as AT&T unlimited elite) provided by an operator that is also a Helium network customer then placing all 10 phones to stream Netflix next to the Helium CBRS Hotspot that they themselves set up.
+That way the malicious actor can be paying a capped amount of $80/month for 10 unlimited plans, yet collecting an uncapped amount of rewards at $.5/Gb on all artificially generated data passed through the very offload Hotspot they are operating.
 I.e. effectively an operator will be paying the user through the Helium network any difference between the fixed fee the operator is charging the user and the actual cost of data that the user artificially generated through their CBRS cell.